Pathokinesiology

 Before understanding illness, disease, or trauma, it is essential to define health.
 Significant advancements over the past 50 years have reshaped how health, disability, and pathology are understood.

-• Module I: Historical Interpretations of Health
+• Module I: Foundations of Pathology & Human Health

-• Module III: Physical Health
+• Module III: Physical Health & Epigenetics

 • Module IV: Mental Health